Welcome

 Prologue

-There’s this story going around the internet about an eagle egg that hatches in a chicken farm.
+There’s this story going around the internet about an eagle egg that hatches on a chicken farm.
 The eagle egg hatches near the chicken eggs.
 The local hens are so busy doing their thing that they don’t notice the baby eagle egg is not their own.
-The eagle chick is born into the world and, having no knowledge of its own eagleness, joins its new family on a nervous and exciting first day of life.
+The eagle chick is born and, having no knowledge of its own eagleness, joins its new family on a nervous and exciting first day of life.
 Over the next few years the baby eagle lives as chickens live.
-It eats chicken feed, learns to fly in short choppy hops a few feet at a time, and masters the rapid head jabs of the chicken strut.
+It eats chicken feed, learns to fly in short, choppy hops, and masters the rapid head jabs of the chicken walk.

 One day, while strutting around the chicken farm, the young eagle sees something soaring through the sky.
-The flying creature has long wings, which it stretches wide before tucking them back in and angling itself downward for a dive towards the earth.
+The flying creature has long wings, which it stretches wide before tucking them in and angling downward to dive toward the earth.
 The sight of this other-worldly bird stirs something in the young eagle.

-Over the next few weeks the eagle finds it can’t shake the vision of the soaring eagle from its mind.
-It tests the conversational waters during feeding time.
-It wonders out loud, “What if we tried to fly more than two feet off the ground?”
+Over the next few weeks, the eagle can’t shake the vision of the soaring bird from its mind.
+At feeding time, it wonders out loud, “What if we tried to fly more than two feet off the ground?”
 The other chickens stare back.
-The young eagle, uncertain if these stares are ambivalence or the default chicken eye position, begins to ponder the only way forward.
-It must learn to fly high while living with the chicken family it loves.
+The young eagle isn’t sure if these stares are ambivalence or the default chicken eye position.
+So, it begins to ponder the only way forward.
+It must learn to fly high while living with its chicken family.

-This is a book about learning to program in R while working in education.
-It’s for folks who feel at home in the education community but are looking out into the world and wondering how to use data better.
-It’s about being a great educator and wondering if it’s too late to learn to code.
-It’s about being an educator who’s learning to code and wondering if there are others you can learn with.
+This is both a book for educators and a book about learning to program in R. It’s for folks who feel at home in the education community but are also wondering how to use data better.
+It’s about being an educator and wondering if it’s too late to learn to code.
+And it’s about being an educator learning to code and wondering if there are others to learn with.

 We started talking about data science in education online because we wanted to be around folks who do data science in education.
 We wrote this book for you, so you can learn data science with datasets you can find in education work.
-We don’t claim to be experts at education or data science, but we’re pretty good at talking about what it’s like to do both in a time where doing both is just starting to take off.
+We don’t claim to be experts at education or data science, but we’re pretty good at talking about what it’s like to do both in a meaningful way.

 So give your chicken family a big hug, open up your laptop, and let’s start learning together.
 Turns out, there are a lot more hatchlings wanting to be eagles and chickens at the same time.